Pulp Links

 William J. Heron Collection of Speculative Fiction

-Visit the Web site of the Library Special Collections Department at Virginia Tech.
-You’ll find information about their collection, including a list of what they have, and images of pulp and paperback book covers.
+Visit the website of the Library Special Collections Department at Virginia Tech.
+You’ll find information about the collection, but you may have to dig around for it.

 Science fiction in French